Practice Independent Living Skills

 Spectrum supports Working with Schools

-Transition is a time of uncertainty, and we committed to addressing this with a person-centred pro-active approach.
-We achieve this by pro-actively working together with the local specialist schools in West Northants and being available to meet with parents/carers.
+Transition is a time of uncertainty, and we are committed to addressing this with a person-centred proactive approach.
+We achieve this by proactively working together with the local specialist schools in West Northants and being available to meet with parents/carers.

-We partner with Speakers for Schools to promote care as a career option, have derived weeklong projects with schools, hosted class and individual placement opportunities and regular host visits by school staff and students.
+We partner with Speakers for Schools to promote care as a career option, have derived weeklong projects with schools, hosted class and individual placement opportunities and regularly hosted visits by school staff and students.

 Spectrum supports Social Enterprise